-Baby powder with talc is often used by adult women.
-Unfortunately, recent studies have linked talcum powder with a 30% increased risk of ovarian cancer when it is used genitally.
-Thousands of lawsuits have been filed and juries have awarded over $300 million.
+Baby powder with talc is often used by adult women for feminine hygiene.
+Unfortunately, recent studies have linked it with a increased risk of ovarian cancer and mesothelioma.
+Over 14,000 lawsuits have been filed and juries have awarded over $600 million.

 Need a Texas Baby Powder Cancer Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with ovarian cancer, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.